practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 By blocking inside the second callback, the I/O loop has to wait 5 seconds
 before it's able to call the rest of the callbacks.
-This is
+This wait is
 obviously a bad thing, and it is important
-to avoid this kind of situation when possible.
-Of course, non-blocking
+to avoid such a situation when possible.
+Of course, nonblocking
-callbacks are not enough, the event loop also needs to make use of non-blocking
+callbacks are not enough—the event loop also needs to make use of nonblocking
-I/O. Let's talk a bit more about that now.
+I/O. Let's go over that a bit more now.

 ## IO events

 At the most basic level, there are only two events for an `IO` object:

-1. Readable: The `IO` is readable, data is waiting for us.
+1. Readable: The `IO` is readable; data is waiting for us.
-2. Writable: The `IO` is writable, we can write data.
+2. Writable: The `IO` is writable; we can write data.

-These might sound a little confusing: How can a client know that the server
+These might sound a little confusing: how can a client know that the server
 will send us data?
 It can't.
 Readable doesn't mean "the server will send us
-data", it means "the server has already sent us data".
-In that case the data
+data"; it means "the server has already sent us data."
+In that case, the data
 is handled by the kernel in your OS.
 Whenever you read from an `IO` object, you're
 actually just copying bytes from the kernel.
 If the receiver does not read
 from `IO`, the kernel's buffer will become full and the sender's `IO` will
 no longer be writable.
 The sender will then have to wait until the
 receiver can catch up and free up the kernel's buffer.
-This is
+This situation is
-what makes non-blocking `IO` operations tricky to work with.
+what makes nonblocking `IO` operations tricky to work with.

-Because these low level operations can be tedious to handle manually, the
+Because these low-level operations can be tedious to handle manually, the
 goal of an I/O loop is to trigger some more usable events for application
 programmers: